Ohio English Language Proficiency Assessment (OELPA) FAQ

 How was the OELPA developed?

 The OELPA was developed in partnership with English Language Proficiency Assessment for the 21st Century (ELPA21) through a federal Enhanced Assessment Grant.
-Seven states are members with ELPA21: Arkansas, Iowa, Louisiana, Nebraska, Ohio, Oregon and West Virginia.
+Nine states are members with ELPA21: Arkansas, Iowa, Louisiana, Mississippi, Nebraska, Ohio, Oregon, Tennessee, and West Virginia.
 OELPA is Ohio’s name for the same ELPA21 summative test administered by the other ELPA21 states.

 Back to Top